sharpbrick/docs/devices/technicdistancesensor.md

 **Direction**: Output

 **DataType**: 4 SByte with brightness values of 0-100.
-Byte order is left-top, right-top, left-bottom, right-bottom (seen from the fron with Lego Logo readable)
+Byte order is left-top, right-top, left-bottom, right-bottom (seen from the front with Lego Logo readable)

 ### Mode 6 - Ping